 Ottolenghi has a great steamed eggplant recipe in Plenty More, rather like the Thai one that I posted here but just different enough to try it out.

 Don’t you just love the silky texture of steamed eggplant – so different to its grilled counterpart?

 Steaming maintains some of the aubergine flesh’s texture, which doesn’t happen if you cook it in any other way.
 It gives this dish a particular substantial quality, making it suitable to serve with just plain rice or fried tofu.
 It can also be used as a condiment or side dish.

 Are you looking for Spring Onion dishes?
 Try South Indian Spring Onion Soup.

 You might also like to try some Eggplant Dishes.
-Try Saffron and Rosewater Scented Eggplant, Eggplants, Sultanas and Pinenuts, and Steamed Thai Eggplants and Zucchini.
+Try Steamed Thai Eggplants with Sesame Soy Garlic Dressing, and Steamed Thai Eggplants and Zucchini with Chilli and Lime.

 Browse all of our Eggplant recipes, our Japanese dishes, and all of the Ottolenghi recipes we have tried.
 Or gain inspiration from our Late Summer recipes.